csvsoundsystem/mockingjay/README.md

 # Installation

+If you already have [NodeJS installed](http://nodejs.org/) run the following in a new project folder:
 ````
 npm install mockingjay
 ````

+You can install Node with [Homebrew](brew.sh) if you're on a mac or [their website](http://nodejs.org/) has double-click installers.

 # Usage

 This example includes the optional inclusion of a `bot_name` see below for when you want to include that.
 Otherwise, you can leave it blank or omit it entirely.

+Make a file like in your project folder called `index.js`.
+To run this file once, do `node index.js` from within that project folder.

 ````js
 var mockingjay = require('mockingjay');